Matlemad/Pandemic/venue-host/README.md

 - Ensure all devices are on the same Wi-Fi network
 - Check firewall isn't blocking port 8787
 - Some routers have "AP isolation" - try a different network
+- Make sure a room is created in the dashboard first

 **File transfers failing:**
 - Check MAX_FILE_MB limit
 - Ensure stable Wi-Fi connection
 - Look at host console logs for errors
+- Verify file owner is still connected

 **mDNS not working:**
 - On Linux, ensure avahi-daemon is running